Brown-County-FIRST-Robotics/1716-2024-robot/docs/command_based.md

 ## Default Commands for Subsystems:

 Each subsystem can have a default command that is run if no other command is currently using it.
-This feature is often especially useful in combination with [lambda functions](#live-updating-of-input-using-lambdas) because they allow the input to the command to change without it being rescheduled.
-Driving is almost always the default command for the drivetrain, and shooting may also be one; both generally require [lambdas](#live-updating-of-input-using-lambdas).
+This feature is often especially useful in combination with [method references](#live-updating-of-input-using-method-references) because they allow the input to the command to change without it being rescheduled.
+Driving is almost always the default command for the drivetrain, and shooting may also be one; both generally require [method references](#live-updating-of-input-using-method-references).
 You can set the default command of a subsystem in the `RobotContainer.java` constructor like so:
 ```java
 drivetrain.setDefaultCommand(new DriveCommand(drivetrain,
     () -> { return controller.getLeftY(); },